Culture Shock in Nigeria

 That being said, many expats who move to Nigeria have successfully created their own insular bubble in the bustling city that surrounds them.
 Westerners generally live in compounds that recreate a familiar world quite apart from the maelstrom of Nigerian city life outside its electrified perimeters.
 Within these boundaries, expat life is a familiar blend of socialising, sports and entertainment.

-The reality of living and working in Nigeria can actually be a welcome surprise; the people are friendly, the weather is guaranteed and the food is delicious.
+The reality of living and working in Nigeria can actually be a welcome surprise; the people are friendly, the good weather is guaranteed and the food is delicious.
 Although it is not without its struggles, if expats take the relevant precautions, brush up on the dos and don’ts of the different areas and remember at all times that Nigeria is a developing country, then they will have a worthwhile and enriching experience.

 Meeting and greeting in Nigeria

 Respect for elders is important in Nigeria; indeed this is possibly the central tenet of life throughout the country.
-While an entrepreneurial spirit is encouraged across all generations, generally one will find that people in positions of power are likely to be a lot older than they are in the Western world.
+While an entrepreneurial spirit is encouraged across all generations, generally one will find that people in positions of power are likely to be a lot older than those in the Western world.

 For all greetings it is necessary to be standing up, for both men and women.
 Men will generally shake hands on first greeting.
 Nigeria has a large Muslim population, so many men refrain from shaking hands with women.

 If greeting an older male, then a safe and traditional greeting is to bow one’s head very slightly; this is seen as respectful and is an acceptable greeting across all religions and tribes throughout Nigeria.
 With an older Nigerian lady, or a lady who holds greater rank and seniority, it is advisable to rise and then curtsey slightly before her.
 More often than not, she will approach and put her arm around one’s waist and engage in conversation.
-It is appropriate when greeting Nigerians to take time and not rush through this greeting process.
+It is appropriate when greeting Nigerians to take time and not rush through this process.

 Queries should be made into the person’s health, and also the health of their immediate family.
 Nigerians naturally talk in short, abrupt sentences and when they are inquiring after someone’s well-being they use the term ‘what of.’
 To be understood quicker it is advisable to start enquiries in the same manner, so the question.
 “How is your sister’s health?” would be “What of your sister?”